f-utils/f/doc/user.md

 # Basic Flow

-With `f` being imported, the systematics can be applied according to the following flow:
+With class `f` imported, the `f-utils` systematics can be applied according to the following flow:

 ```python
 # import the class `f`